-The Resources Committee comprised five Members, four of which were Corporation Members (including the Principal and the Corporation Chair) and one External Co-opted Member.
-The Committee met five times in the 2022/23 Financial Year.
+The Resources Committee comprised five Members, four of which were Corporation Members (including the Principal) and one External Co-opted Member.
+The Committee met five times in the 2023/24 Financial Year.
 The main objectives of the Resources Committee are to: